SammysHP/plus42/mac/README.txt

 What's the deal with the "Decimal" and "Binary"?

-Starting with release 1.4, Free42 comes in decimal and binary versions.
+Plus42 comes in decimal and binary versions.
 The two look and behave identically; the only difference is the way they represent numbers internally.
-Free42 Decimal uses the Intel Decimal Floating-Point Math Library;
+Plus42 Decimal uses the Intel Decimal Floating-Point Math Library;
 it uses IEEE-754-2008 quadruple precision decimal floating point, which consumes 16 bytes per number, and gives 34 decimal digits of precision, with exponents ranging from -6143 to +6144.
-Free42 Binary uses the PC's FPU; it represents numbers as IEEE-754 compatible double precision binary floating point, which consumes 8 bytes per number, and gives an effective precision of nearly 16 decimal digits, with exponents ranging from -308 to +308.
+Plus42 Binary uses the PC's FPU; it represents numbers as IEEE-754 compatible double precision binary floating point, which consumes 8 bytes per number, and gives an effective precision of nearly 16 decimal digits, with exponents ranging from -308 to +308.